 1. § 1 repeats only part of the regulation of Article 15, § 1 of the CIV Uniform Rules 1980.
-In future, the General Conditions of Carriage will be free to define the place where hand luggage must be deposited.
+The General Conditions of Carriage are free to define the place where hand luggage must be deposited.
 Moreover, § 1, contrary to the common definition of the term hand luggage, allows cumbersome objects such as, for example, bicycles or windsurfing boards to be admitted for transportation as hand-luggage, in accordance with the special conditions contained in the General Conditions of Carriage.
-Contrary to Article 15, § 1 of the CIV Uniform Rules 1980, this provision does not state that the hand luggage is transported free of charge.
-The carrier is thus free to make, for example, the carriage of bicycles in passengers § vehicles subject to payment.
+Contrary